Last Seen in Massilia: Plot summary

 The year is 49 BC.
 Gordianus and his son-in-law, Davus, are headed to Massilia where his son, Meto, was last seen.
 Lost in the woods, the pair stumble upon a small temple where they run into two of Caesar's soldiers and an alleged soothsayer who urges Gordianus to turn back instead of seeking his son.
 Following the soldiers to Caesar's camp, Gordianus meets Gauis Trebonius, the officer in charge of the siege of Massilia.
 Gordianus reveals that he received an anonymous message about Meto's death.
 While sympathizing, Trebonius orders Gordianus to leave for Rome in the morning.
 Sleepless, Gordianus goes outside only to run into Vitruvius, Caesar's engineer, who expects Massilia to fall the next day.

 Thanks to the engineer, Gordianus and Davus disguise themselves as soldiers to enter Massilia through a tunnel.
 Unfortunately, the squadron faces disaster as the Massilians flood the tunnel, killing all but Gordianus and Davus.
 Swimming through the tunnel, the pair come face to face with the Massilians.
 While they argue about whether or not they should kill the pair, Gordianus and Davus are rescued by someone called Scapegoat.
 Bringing them into his litter, Scapegoat introduces himself as Hieronymus.
 He goes on to explain the Massilians' ancient tradition of sacrificing a scapegoat by hurling him from the Sacrifice Rock.

 While drinking wine on the roof, the trio see a scuffle between a man and a woman on the rock which ends with the woman plunging to her death.
 The three are divided on whether the woman was pushed or jumped.
 Before they can come to a consensus, they are interrupted by a group of armed men led by Apollonides, the First Timouchos and the de facto leader of Massilia.
 Accompanying him is Lucius Domitius Ahenobarbus who recognizes Gordianus immediately.
 After Apollonides leaves, Ahenobarbus joins the trio for dinner and explains how Meto came to him and Milo.
-He then leads Gordianus and Davus to Milo.
+He leads Gordianus and Davus to Milo.

 At Milo's house, he reveals how he tricked Meto into thinking he was open to betraying Pompey, leading to Meto openly admitting he was still an agent of Julius Caesar.
 Unbeknownst to him, Ahenobarbus and a handful of armed men were listening and ambushed him.
 Upon seeing the men, Meto escaped and jumped into the sea, seemingly to his death.

 Blearily, Gordianus spends the following days wallowing in grief until a Gaul merchant named Arausio calls upon him.
 He reveals that his daughter was the one who they saw fall from the rock and that she suffered from heartbreak by Zeno, Apollonides' son-in-law, who married the deformed Cydimache.
 Believing that Zeno pushed her, he hires Gordianus to find out the truth.